-As for the interdisciplinary nature of the study: (1) In my previous works, I aimed to put Jewish philosophy in conversation with major developments in continental philosophy (German idealism in my dissertation and Kierkegaard, Nietzsche, Heidegger in my recent book project).
-This framework informs the methodology of the suggested project, which aims to reinterpret Jewish heresy from a Foucauldian perspective.
-(2) Theories of heresy: recently I co-edited the volume Canonization and Alterity: Heresy in Jewish History, Thought, and Literature (De Gruyter, 2020), with Willi Goetschel (University of Toronto).
-I also organized in May 2019 the international conference “Judaism and Heresy” in Tel Aviv University.
-In both, I gained the required expertise to engage with the question of heresy in Jewish modernity.
-(3) My extensive work on Kafka—I organized a symposium on Benjamin and Kafka in UC Berkeley, published a journal article on Kafka, Benjamin, and Scholem, and wrote a chapter on Kafka in my book on Jewish messianism—prepared me to properly engage with literary texts that I expect to be part of the sources I will address in the study.
-In sum, I strongly believe my interdisciplinary research experience (modern Jewish philosophy, continental philosophy, German Jewish literature and culture) indicate that I am well prepared to take on the planned research agenda, and that I have much to offer to the vibrant and dynamic community of faculty and students sharing an interest in Jewish Studies.
+As for the interdisciplinary nature of the study: (1) In my previous works, I put Jewish philosophy in conversation with major developments in continental philosophy (German idealism in my dissertation, and Kierkegaard, Nietzsche, and Heidegger in my recent book project).
+This framework informs the methodology of the suggested project, which reinterprets Jewish heresy from a Foucauldian perspective.
+(2) Theories of heresy: I recently co-edited the volume Canonization and Alterity: Heresy in Jewish History, Thought, and Literature (De Gruyter, 2020), with Willi Goetschel (University of Toronto).
+I also organized the international conference “Judaism and Heresy” in May 2019 at Tel Aviv University.
+Through both experiences, I gained the required expertise to tackle the question of heresy in Jewish modernity.
+(3) My extensive work on Kafka—I organized a symposium on Benjamin and Kafka at UC Berkeley, published a journal article on Kafka, Benjamin, and Scholem, and wrote a chapter on Kafka in my book on Jewish messianism—has prepared me to properly engage with literary texts that I expect to feature among the sources I will consult during the study.
+In sum, I strongly believe that my interdisciplinary research experience (modern Jewish philosophy, continental philosophy, German Jewish literature and culture) indicates that I am well prepared to take on the planned research agenda, and that I have much to offer the vibrant and dynamic community of faculty and students sharing an interest in Jewish Studies.

-New competences and skills: My work at the Bucerius Institute will help me gain a leading role in the field of modern Jewish thought.
-The collaborations with renowned scholars of Jewish political philosophy is especially important, as it will allow me to develop an expertise in the interrelations of political thought with Jewish philosophy.
+New competences and skills: My work at the Bucerius Institute will help me to acquire a leading role in the field of modern Jewish thought.
+Collaborations with renowned scholars of Jewish political philosophy are especially important, as these will allow me to develop expertise in the interrelations between political thought and Jewish philosophy.
 Working with the excellent team of researchers at the University of Haifa will also deepen my knowledge and understanding of modern German Jewish culture, critical theory, and Jewish literature.
-The Institute’s emphasis on international collaborations and organization of workshops and conferences will allow me to develop academic relations with scholars from Israel and Europe, and to gain knowledge on different aspects of the dissemination processes of academic scholarship.
+The Institute’s emphasis on international collaborations and the organization of workshops and conferences will allow me to develop academic relations with scholars from Israel and Europe.
+In this way, I will be able to gain knowledge about different aspects of the dissemination processes of academic scholarship.

 2. Impact